ppy/osu-wiki/news/2021-02-04-twc-2021-registrations-open.md

 Please note that you may only participate if your **osu!taiko Global Ranking is #5000 or higher, and you have not violated the [osu! community rules](/wiki/Rules) in the past 12 months**.

-If your registration is evaluated successfully, you will be placed onto the candidate list for your country.
+If your registration passes a special check without issue, you will be placed onto the candidate list for your country.
 When a captain has been assigned to your country, the list will be submitted to them.
 This may take a while, so please be patient.

 *Remember that any registrations submitted after the deadline will not be considered under any circumstances — submit your registration ahead of schedule to avoid any last-minute issues.*